bluepeter/react-middle-ellipsis/README.md

 `yarn run start` in this directory and separately also in `/example`.
 This will live reload any changes made in `/src`.

+Change the version number in `package.json` and `npm publish` once complete.

 ## License

 MIT © [bluepeter](https://github.com/bluepeter)